primatejs/primate/docs/modules/store.md

 *Create this directory and populate it with stores.*

-### No Document Found
+### No Record Found

 Level [`Warn`][warn]

-No document found with the primary key, using the store's `get` operation.
+No record found with the primary key, using the store's `get` operation.
 This operation either returns an object or throws, leading to a route's execution halt.